rosehemans/Niyam-IT-PPP-Anomaly-Detection/README.md

 # Risk Considerations
 * **False Positives and False Negatives**: Even without labels, anomaly detection models may incorrectly label normal instances as anomalies (false positives) or fail to identify actual anomalies (false negatives).
 * **Model Robustness and Generalization**: This model may perform well on this PPP dataset, but might fail to generalize to a new loan program dataset.
-* **Data Quality**: The dataset included many missing values, some of which were indentified as missing from the original loan applications.
+* **Data Quality**: The dataset included many missing values, some of which were identified as missing from the original loan applications.
 However, some missing values may be the result of poor data collection practices from the data sources provided.
 There is little evidence of how to identify the difference.

 These risks can be mitigated by applying decision-making paired only with extensive domain knowledge of fraud detection.